betaglot/betaglot/docs/dev/Python/Overview.md

 ## What is Computation?

-Define BetaParameter classes for BetaPython instead of UsePython.
+Define BetaType classes for BetaPython instead of UsePython.
 UsePython will change UI or state.
 BetaPython is implemented in humans, UsePython is implemented digitally.

 BetaPython only outputs information that is designed to be read by humans.
 UsePython outputs non human readable information like JSON.